 Moringa extract isn’t just useful when it’s eaten or consumed in a drink.
 There are ways to apply it to the skin that can heal it and improve overall skin health.

-Applied to the face, a cream that includes moringa extract can reduce the look of fine lines and wrinkles and can even out skin tone.
-This can help you to look years younger and enjoy a fresher, more glowing look to your skin (x, x).
+Moringa extract works to combat bacteria and fungus that can infect skin and cause blemishes and irritation.
+It successfully combats infections like athlete’s foot, can reduce acne and dandruff, and can soothe burns, bites, and wounds. (x) (x)Applied to the face, a cream that includes moringa extract can reduce fine lines and wrinkles and can even out skin tone.
+It can help you look years younger and enjoy a fresher, more glowing look to your skin. (x) (x)

 More About Moringa

-Moringa is only available fresh in its native regions in Asia, India and parts of Africa, though it’s rarely consumed in that form.
+Moringa is only available fresh in its native regions in Asia, India and parts of Africa, though rarely consumed in that form.
 Instead, traditional cultures make teas, drinks or medicinal applications.

-Moringa Dosage and Side Effects
+Moringa Side Effects